codefactors/StandardWebhooks/README.md

 This project leverages the work of the **Standard Webhooks** project, published on Github in the [standard-webhooks](https://github.com/standard-webhooks/standard-webhooks) repository.
 Specifically it builds upon the [C# reference implementation](https://github.com/standard-webhooks/standard-webhooks/tree/main/libraries/csharp).

-Signature verification is based on the [svix-webhooks implementation](https://github.com/svix/svix-webhooks).
+Signature verification is based on the [svix-webhooks implementation](https://github.com/svix/svix-webhooks), used under MIT.

 ## License
 This project is licensed under the MIT License.